Detroit files for bankruptcy, stage set for court fight

 "This could run to tens-of-millions to hundreds-of-millions of dollars," he said.

-Corporate bankruptcy filings with far less at stake have taken much longer than Orr's targeted timeline.
-Richard Ciccarone, managing director of McDonnell Investment Management, said it would be a long, drawn out process.

-"They're dealing with very difficult issues in which there's not very much court precedent for a major city in this arena," he said.

-While thousands of companies have gone through bankruptcy and emerged intact, only a relative handful American cities have made Chapter 9 filings since the Bankruptcy Act was amended in 1934 to include municipalities.
-The paucity of precedent and sheer number of creditors portend a complicated road ahead.
+Unlike corporate bankruptcies, there have been relatively few Chapter 9 cases since the Bankruptcy Act was amended in 1934 to include municipalities.
+This means there is little precedent and the number of creditors means a complicated road ahead.

 "It's a very complex landscape and it's one that's going to be watched very closely by municipal investors," said Robert Amodeo, a portfolio manager at Western Asset in New York.